Sydney's Colosimo annoyed with non-appeal

-Colosimo was sent off in the 80th minute of last week’s 1-0 win over Wellington Phoenix in Palmerston North and it seemed clear that Sydney officials would appeal the one-match suspension because the incident was not severe.
+Sydney FC defender has spoken of his disappointment and frustration that the club did not appeal his red card ahead of Saturday's blockbuster with the Melbourne Victory.
+Colosimo was sent off in the 80th minute of last week's 1-0 win over Wellington Phoenix in Palmerston North and it seemed clear that Sydney officials would appeal the one-match suspension because the incident was not severe.

 But the club took no action meaning the 30-year old will have to miss the top of the table clash in Melbourne at Etihad Stadium.